Simon van der Stel: Career

 Van der Stel retired in 1699, and was succeeded by his son Willem Adriaan van der Stel.
-In retirement, Simon devoted himself to his estate at Constantia, where he died in 1712.
-François Valentijn visited Frans at Constantia in March 1714.
-The estate was split up and sold 1716; the auction took four days and was very well attended.
+In retirement, Simon devoted himself to his wine estates (known as Constantia), where he died in 1712.
+François Valentijn visited his son Frans in March 1714.
+The estate was sold in parts (also Bergvliet) in 1716; the auction took four days and was very well attended.